Skip to main navigation Skip to search Skip to main content

 DOIs

-StatePublished - 1 Jan 2020
+StatePublished - 22 Jun 2020

 Fingerprint

 Dive into the research topics of 'Symposium on soft and hard law on business and human rights.
-Soft law in jus in Bello and jus ad Bellum: What lessons for business and human rights?'.
+Soft law in jus in Bello and jus ad Bellum: what lessons for business and human rights?'.
 Together they form a unique fingerprint.

 Cite this